292388900/jmq/QuickStart.md

 Quick Start
 =================
-This quick start guide is a detailed instruction of setting up JMQ messaging system

-on your local machine to send and receive messages.
+This quick start guide is a set of detailed instructions of setting up JMQ messaging system on your local machine to send and receive messages.

-### Prerequisite ###
+### Prerequisites ###
 The following softwares are assumed installed:

-  1. 64bit OS, Linux/Unix/Mac is recommended or win7/8/10
+  1. 64-bit OS
+   * Linux/Unix/Mac OS (recommended)
+   * Windows 7/8/10
-  2. 64bit JDK 1.7+
+  2. 64-bit JDK 1.7+
   3. Maven 3.1.x
   4. Git
   5. Zookeeper 3.0+

-### Clone AND Build ###
+### Clone & Build ###

     > git clone https://github.com/tigcode/jmq
     > cd jmq
     > mvn -Prelease-all -DskipTests clean install -U

 ### Start Zookeeper ###
-Download or use your owned zookeeper to provide service
+Start your Zookeeper server.

-### Start BROKER ###
+### Start Broker ###
-The default registry service of broker is zookeeper,the address is 127.0.0.1:2181

-If you want to edit it, please see the pom.xml of jmq-broker-runtime in which the most of config infos is
+The default broker registration is provided by Zookeeper at the address 127.0.0.1:2181.
+That address can be changed in the pom.xml of the module jmq-server/jmq-broker-runtime, which contains most configuration items that can be customized.

-The service of broker is jmq-broker-runtime module
+The jmq-broker-runtime module is the part of broker service.

     > cd jmq-broker-runtime/jmq-server/jmq-broker-runtime/target/jmq-server/jmq-server/bin
     > chmod 755 *
     > nohup sh bin/startmq.sh &
     > tail -f ~/export/Logs/jmq.server/{address}/jmq-server.log

-### Init Cluster Infos ###
+### Set up a Cluster ###
-At present we only provide the config approach for broker and topic
+So far we just introduces the config approach for brokers and topics.

-The path of broker template file is jmq-service/jmq-broker/test/resources/broker_init.json
+The broker template file can be found at *jmq-service/jmq-broker/test/resources/broker_init.json*.

-The path of topic template file is jmq-service/jmq-broker/test/resources/topic_init.json
+The topic template file can be found at *jmq-service/jmq-broker/test/resources/topic_init.json*.

-You may make appropriate changes or use the default config to initialize the cluster infos
+You may make appropriate changes or just use the defaults to initialize the cluster infomation.

-Initialize cluster infos use the telnet protocol
+Initialize cluster infos use the telnet protocol.

 Suppose the address of broker is 192.168.1.5